 Symptoms

 Achilles tendon strains usually come on suddenly.
 Athletes with this injury find it difficult to push off the injured leg when walking.
-The most common symptom of an Achilles tendon strain is pain that is in the back of the heel.
-Other symptoms include.
+The most common symptom of an Achilles tendon strain is pain in the back of the heel.
 Other symptoms include difficulty walking and exercising.
+In many cases, these symptoms are a result of cumulative Achilles overuse.

 When to see a doctor

-If you experience an injury and have pain in the back of your heel or leg or if you experience difficulty walking due to pain or weakness during push off, you should see your doctor.
-During your visit, your doctor will inspect your calf and make sure that you do not have signs of rupture such as tenderness, swelling, a gap in the tendon, or shortening of the calf.
+If you experience an injury and have pain in the back of your heel or leg, or if you experience difficulty walking due to pain or weakness during push off, you should see your doctor.
+During your visit, your doctor will inspect your calf and make sure that you do not have signs of rupture, such as tenderness, swelling, a gap in the tendon, or shortening of the calf.
 To help make a diagnosis, your doctor may conduct the “Thompson test,” a physical exam in which the patient lies face down with both knees flexed.
 The foot associated with the rupture often hangs at a different angle than the uninjured leg.
 Squeezing the calf muscle of a leg with a ruptured Achilles tendon does not move the foot on the injured leg.
-If you have a Achilles strain or partial tear your foot will move up and down normally.
-Your doctor may also order imaging tests, such as a magnetic resonance imaging (MRI) test to make sure you do not have a Achilles tendon rupture
+If you have an Achilles strain or partial tear, your foot will move up and down normally.
+Your doctor may also order imaging tests, such as a magnetic resonance imaging (MRI) test, to make sure you do not have an Achilles tendon rupture.

 Non-operative treatment